parallaxsecond/parsec-book/src/parsec_service/source_code_structure.md

 ## The Interface Repository

-The `interface` crate contains the Rust code that is needed to allow the service to conform to the interface and wire protocol.
+The `parsec-interface` crate contains the Rust code that is needed to allow the service to conform to the interface and wire protocol.
 It is also used by the Rust client library, but it is not used by other client libraries (since those are written in other languages).

 The crate contains three Rust modules: `requests`, `operations` and `operations_protobuf`.